raimohanska/ourboard/README.md

 ```

 AWS environment variables, needed for hosting board assets on AWS S3.
 If these are missing, all uploaded
-assests (images, videos) will be stored in the local filesystem, which is a viable solution only if you have
+assests (images, videos) will be stored in the local filesystem (using the path "localfiles"),
-a persistent file system with backups.
+which is a viable solution only if you have a persistent file system with backups.

 ```
 AWS_ACCESS_KEY_ID       AWS access key ID